JCMexplains/writing-for-success-2023/textbook.md

 4. Mitch Bancroft is a famous writer.
 He also serves as a governor on the local school board.
 Mitch's two children attend the school.

-### Using Sentence Variety at the Beginning of Sentences
+### Using Sentence Variety At The Beginning Of Sentences

 Read the following sentences and consider what they all have in common: